 If you have devoted a significant amount of time to art, music, or dance which you plan to continue at Vassar and which you would like to have our faculty evaluate as part of your application for admission, please consult our Guidelines For Optional Art, Music, and Dance Submissions.

 QuestBridge is a non-profit organization that connects high-achieving, motivated low-income students with educational and scholarship opportunities at some of the nation's best colleges and universities.
 Vassar College has been a proud QuestBridge partner college since 2007.
+If you are planning to forward your QuestBridge application to Vassar, please complete the Vassar QuestBridge Writing Supplement.
 Read more about QuestBridge at Vassar at the QuestBridge FAQ.

 Veterans at Vassar

 If you would like to learn more about Vassar through a one-on-one conversation, off-campus informational interviews are available for first-year applicants.
 These are conducted all over the world by Vassar alumnae/i and are available from November through February.
 These conversations are non-evaluative and are not required, but they are a great way to gain a unique perspective on the Vassar experience.
 Not having an interview will not affect your admission decision.
-Please submit your Common Application to us before you request an informational alumnae/i interview.
-Note: The due date for current first-year applicants to request an interview is January 7.
+Information about requesting an informational alumnae/i interview is available here.

 Thank you for your interest in Vassar.

 We look forward to reading your application.